 - Research the company, particularly what cases they working on at the moment, what cases have they worked on in the past and what are their core values

 - Ask as many questions to your consultant as possible.
 At Sonder Consultants, we have an intimate understanding of the interview process and are here to support you in every possible way.
 In fact, we pride ourselves on going above and beyond to ensure our candidates go into an interview feeling as prepared, informed and confident as possible.
 We will provide questions to anticipate based on our experience working alongside that firm or organisation, and provide strategic advise based on our knowledge of your career ambitions

 2. Role Play

 Practice makes perfect.
-We would always encourage candidates to read through the interview guide (which you can download below) we provide at Sonder Consultants in great detail before their interview.
 We have found that role play really helps build confidence and ensures a strong technique on the day.
 Some top candidates have said they practice their interview skills by dressing up in the clothes they plan to wear on the day and have a good friend ask them some of the more difficult interview questions.

 3. Be Enthusiastic

 Showing enthusiasm during the interview, includes more than just indicating your desire to work for a particular employer.
 During the interview there will likely be a cat-and-mouse moment after you meet when you and your interviewer will attempt to size each other up.
 This moment will allow you to read your interviewer and understand how to show enthusiasm in a way that is confident and not ‘put on’.